16th Annual Meeting – Field Visits

 Pollinators of the Amazon Rainforest

-During the tour, participants will visit a demonstration farm where a production system has been established that combines Amazonian fruit species, native trees and associated crops, creating a model that integrates production, biodiversity and forest conservation.
+During the tour, participants visited a demonstration farm where a production system has been established that combines Amazonian fruit species, native trees and associated crops, creating a model that integrates production, biodiversity and forest conservation.

-This route will showcase the operation of meliponaries, where native bees are raised as a strategy to strengthen forest pollination and improve the productivity of agroforestry systems.
-Participants will be able to observe the hives, learn about the management process, and discover the ecological and economic value of these pollinators.
+This route showcased the operation of meliponaries, where native bees are raised to strengthen forest pollination, maintain biodiversity, and improve the productivity of agroforestry systems.
+Participants observed the hives and learned about the management process and the ecological and economic value of these pollinators.

-The visit will also allow for an analysis of how these systems contribute to diversifying the income of rural families, through the production of honey, propolis and other derivatives with high value in specialized markets.
+The visit will also allow for an analysis of the bioeconomy and how these systems contribute to diversifying the income of rural families through the production of honey, propolis and other derivatives with high value in specialized markets.

 New Forestry Economy Building Blocks: